YuliyaSheichenka/Encyclopedia/encyclopedia.md

 hotels = json.load(hotels)

-# note theat there also exist json.loads() method that is used when json is not a
+# note theat there also exists json.loads() method that is used when json is not a
 ````

 ### How to create a dataframe from list of dictionaries